-Argument Definition existingClientFile The name of an existing JMS SAF client configuration file.
+Argument Definition url The URL of the WebLogic Server instance where the JMS SAF client instance should connect. username The name of a valid user that this JMS SAF client instance should use when forwarding messages. existingClientFile The name of an existing JMS SAF client configuration file.
 If this parameter is specified, then the existing file will be read and new entries will be added.
 If any conflicts are detected between items being added and items already in the JMS SAF client configuration file, a warning will be given and the new item will not be added.
-If a JMS SAF client configuration file is specified but the file cannot be found, then an error is printed and the utility exits. moduleFile The name of a JMS module configuration file and optional plan file. outputFile The path to the generated output file.
-If a path is not specified, the utility sends its output to stdout.
+If a JMS SAF client configuration file is specified but the file cannot be found, then an error is printed and the utility exits. moduleFile The name of a JMS module configuration file and optional plan file. outputFile stdout.
 ClientSAF.xml is the default name expected in the current working directory of the JMS client, but you can also explicitly specify a file name by passing an argument in the JMS client.

-Valid SAF Elements for JMS SAF Client Configurations
+6.2.1.4 Valid SAF Elements for JMS SAF Client Configurations

 The weblogic-client-jms root element of the weblogic-jms.xsd schema contains several top-level elements that correspond to server-side WebLogic JMS SAF features.
-Table 6-2 makes clear what the relationship between the top-level element in the schema and the corresponding management MBean.
+Table 6-2 identifies the management MBean to which each top-level element in the schema corresponds.